-x= time (seconds) to wait after switching on external voltage and RS-232 sensors before sampling (0-600 seconds).
-Default 0 seconds.
+x= time (sec) to wait after switching on external voltage and RS-232 sensors before sampling (0-600 sec).
+Default 0 sec.
 Typical values if using:

-- SBE 43 oxygen sensor - time is dependent on membrane thickness and on water temperature (see Pump Operation - Moored Mode) .
-Use with MooredPumpMode=2.
+- SBE 43 oxygen sensor - time is dependent on membrane thickness and on water temperature (see Pump Operation - Moored Mode).
+Use with

+MooredPumpMode=2.

-- Beckman- or YSI-type oxygen sensor - 120 to 180 seconds required to provide time for sensor to polarize.
+- Beckman- or YSI-type oxygen sensor - 120 to 180 sec required to provide time for sensor to polarize.
+Use with x= time (sec) to wait after sampling is completed, before turning off power to external voltages and RS-232 sensors.
+Default 0 sec.

-Use with MooredPumpMode=2.
+MooredPumpMode=2.

-- Sea Tech fluorometer - 15 seconds required to provide time for sensor to stabilize.
+- Sea Tech fluorometer - 15 sec required to provide time for sensor to stabilize.